 , and proximity to a city.

 Fishhawk Lake Estates is an area which meets the criteria for Rural Service Area (RSA).
-This area was developed in 1967 as a recreational community which currently has 15 permanent residences and 38 seasonal residences.
+This area was developed in 1967 as a recreational community.
 A community sewer and water system, as well as roads, have been developed to provide for future housing.

 This area was developed in 1967 as a recreational community which currently has 15 permanent residences and 38 seasonal residences.